Ride Like the Wind

 "Ride Like the Wind" is the debut single by American singer-songwriter Christopher Cross.
-It was released in January 1980 as the lead single from his Grammy-winning 1979 self-titled debut album.
-It reached number two on the US charts for four consecutive weeks, behind "Call Me" by Blondie.
-On the album's inner sleeve, Christopher Cross dedicated this song to Lowell George, formerly of the band Little Feat, who had died in 1979.
+It was released by Warner Records in January 1980 as the lead single from his Grammy-winning 1979 debut album Christopher Cross.
+The song reached number 2 on the US Billboard pop chart for four consecutive weeks, behind "Call Me" by Blondie.
+On the album's inner sleeve, Christopher Cross dedicated this song to Lowell George of the band Little Feat who had died in 1979.
 It features backing vocals by Michael McDonald and a guitar solo by Cross.
-"Ride Like the Wind" is the first single by Cross to be released on Warner Bros.
-Records.